-Financial Advisor's rhetoric doesn't match action
+How a "financial salesman" rhetoric doesn't match his action

-Don't let your hard-earned money decimated by sky-high commissions and product charges or highly speculative investments by an unscrupulous salesman whose rhetoric doesn't match his action, contact us instead!
+Don't let your hard-earned money decimated by sky-high commissions and product charges or highly speculative investments by an unscrupulous financial salesman whose rhetoric doesn't match his action, contact us instead!